cloudera/flink-tutorials/flink-secure-tutorial/README.md

 > hdfs dfs -mkdir /user/test
 > hdfs dfs -chown test:test /user/test
 ```

-**Note**
-In CDEP environments the superuser is the HDFS user, which is automatically created during cluster provisioning, the password is the default CDEP password.

 Creating the test user locally (should be added on each node):
 ```